pydata/xarray/doc/user-guide/hierarchical-data.rst

 Properties
 ~~~~~~~~~~

-We can navigate trees using the :py:class:`~xarray.core.datatree.DataTree.parent` and :py:class:`~xarray.core.datatree.DataTree.children` properties of each node, for example:
+We can navigate trees using the :py:class:`~xarray.DataTree.parent` and :py:class:`~xarray.DataTree.children` properties of each node, for example:

 .. ipython:: python